laberning/openrowingmonitor/docs/Architecture.md

 ### RowingStatistics.js

 RowingStatistics.js takes RowingEngine.js's status reports and translates them into meaningful information for the consumers of data.
-Where RowingEngine.js reports metrics for the entire session (i.e. absolute times, distances and instant velocities, etc.), RowingStatistics.js will consume this data and transform it into more stable metrics useable for presentation.
+RowingEngine.js reports limited updates of absolute metrics for the entire session (updates to absolute times, distances and instant velocities, etc., but only when they can be updated).
+RowingStatistics.js will consume this data, combines it with other datasources like the heartrate and transform it into a consistent set of more stable metrics useable for presentation.

 In a nutshell: